 - Single Unified CM cluster.
-Some centralized call processing deployments may require more than one Unified CM cluster, for instance, if scale calls for more endpoints than can be serviced by a single cluster or if a cluster needs to be dedicated to an application such as a call center. - Cisco Business Edition 6000 may be deployed in centralized call processing configurations for up to 49 remote sites. - Maximum of 40,000 configured and registered Skinny Client Control Protocol (SCCP) or Session Initiation Protocol (SIP) IP phones, video endpoints, mobile clients, and Cisco Virtualization Experience Clients (VXC) per Unified CM cluster.
+Some centralized call processing deployments may require more than one Unified CM cluster, for instance, if scale calls for more endpoints than can be serviced by a single cluster or if a cluster needs to be dedicated to an application such as a call center. - Cisco Business Edition 6000 may be deployed in centralized call processing configurations for up to 49 remote sites. - Maximum of 40,000 configured and registered Skinny Client Control Protocol (SCCP) or Session Initiation Protocol (SIP) IP phones, softphones, analog ports, video endpoints, SIP-based TelePresence endpoints and room-based TelePresence conferencing systems, mobile clients, and Cisco Virtualization Experience Clients (VXC) per Unified CM cluster. - Maximum of 2,000 locations or branch sites per Unified CM cluster. - Maximum of 2,100 gateways and trunks (that is, the total number of H.323 gateways, H.323 trunks, digital MGCP devices, and SIP trunks) per Unified CM cluster.